Which muzzleloader sights should you use this hunting season?

 All things considered, this is an extremely adaptable muzzleloader sight that enables hunters to go back and forth between using iron sights and a scope without disturbing the zero of either one.
 For instance, I use to hunt in Washington (which prohibited scopes during muzzleloader season) and Texas (which allowed scopes).
 I’d use the peep sight in Washington and then put my scope back on when I’d hunt in Texas.
 Making that switch was a snap thanks to the Ace in the Hole rail sight.

 Even if you don’t ever plan on using a scope, don’t underestimate the benefits of an increased sight radius.
 I noticed a marked improvement in my accuracy when I switched over to a rail sight.

-Williams makes versions of their Ace In Hole rail sight designed to fit CVA and Traditions (CVA Accura, Apex, Buckhorn, Optima, Wolf, Buckstalker, Pursuit, and Vortek) as well as Thompson/Center muzzleloaders (Encore, Endeavor, Impact, Omega, Pro Hunter, and Triumph).
+Williams makes versions of their Ace In Hole rail sight designed to fit CVA (CVA Accura, Apex, Buckhorn Optima, and Wolf) and Traditions (Buckstalker, Pursuit, and Vortek) as well as Thompson/Center muzzleloaders (Encore, Endeavor, Impact, Omega, Pro Hunter, and Triumph).